+Often overlooked, bone health is a cornerstone of overall well-being, significantly impacting our quality of life as we age.
 Bones and joints are essential for the entire support system of our body.
-Keeping an eye on your bone health is important.
-They not only support your system but also provide a proper structure, anchors the muscles, stores calcium, and also protects the organs.
-However, they are widely neglected when it comes to healthcare.
+Monitoring the health of your bones is crucial.
+They support your system and provide a proper structure, anchor the muscles, store calcium, and also protect the organs.
+Despite their importance, healthcare often overlooks them.

 Yes, the bones need to be looked after from childhood itself.
-If proper care is taken during childhood and adolescence, it can lead to several bone and joint issues in the adult age like joint pain, arthritis, osteoporosis, etc.
+If proper care is taken during childhood and adolescence, it can lead to several bone and joint issues in the adulthood, like joint pain, arthritis, osteoporosis, etc.

-Did you know!
-The bones keep on changing continuously!
+Did you know that the bones keep on changing continuously?
 Surprisingly, this is a fact.
-At a regular time period, the old bones get damaged and break down and a new bone is formed.
-At a young age, the bones develop faster compared to the old age.
-At this time, the mass of the bone also increases.
-There are various people who are at the peak of the bone mass at the age of 30.
+At a regular time period, the old bones get damaged and break down, and a new bone is formed.
+At a young age, the bones develop faster compared to old age.
+The bone’s mass also grows during this period.
+There are various people who are at the peak of their bone mass at the age of 30.
 After 30, the bone restoration process continues, but in this process, you might lose some bone mass.
 When the bone and joint health is good, it reduces the chances of developing any health issues like arthritis, osteoporosis, joint pain, etc.

 Thus, the best way of caring about your joints is to keep the bones, joints, ligaments, and muscles in a strong, healthy, and stable condition.